vipulpathak113/react-query-learning/README.md

 - By default ***refetchOnWindowFocus*** is true but we can change it by passing 3rd argument in useQuery with an object with key ***refetchOnWindowFocus*** and value as true/false/always.

   So, if ***refetchOnWindowFocus*** is true it means api will be fetched on everytime we lose focus on given page window. but if it is set to false it means api will be fetched on first visit but will not be fetched on other visits.

+- By default ***refetchInterval*** is false but we can change it by passing 3rd argument in useQuery with an object with key ***refetchInterval*** and value as false or value in miliseconds.

+  So, if ***refetchInterval*** is false it means api will be fetched on normally but if it is set to any value like 2sec it means api will be fetched every 2 seconds.
+This concept is called **polling**.

+  But it will not refetch if window is not in focus so we can set ***refetchIntervalInBackground***  to true so that it can refetch even if window is not in focus.